sgoldenlab/simba/docs/tutorial.md

 - [Create Video](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-13-create-video)

 ## Part 1: Create a new project
-This sections create a new project for your tracking analysis.
+This section creates a new project for your tracking analysis.

 ### Step 1: Generate Project Config